 NOTE: Some of these policies may have temporarily changed.
-Please consult Special Procedures for Spring 2021.
+Please consult Special Procedures for Fall 2021.

 Basic research requests may be submitted by e-mail or by visiting the University Archives.
 University Archives staff can answer simple research requests that can be handled in less than a half an hour by email; for more extended research, the researcher should arrange a visit to the University Archives.
 Requests are handled in the order in which they are received.

 - All research begins with the finding aids to the collections.
 Most of these guides are available and searchable online.

 - Genealogical requests are referred to the Alumni Records Collections, Master Alumni File, and university yearbooks.